Trading Money Management and Stock Money Management Strategies

 There's a big contrast between risking 2 percent of your trading account equity compared to risking 10 percent of your equity on one trade.

-If you happened to go through a losing indices streak & lost only 20 stock trades in a row, you would have gone from beginning trading account balance of $50,000 to having only $6,750 left in your stock account if you risked 10 % on each trade.
+If you happened to go through a losing indices streak & lost only 20 stock trades in a row, you would have gone from beginning trading account equity balance of $50,000 to only having $6,750 left in your stock account if you risked 10 % on each trade.
 You would have lost over 87.50 % of your account equity.

-However, if you risked 10% you'd only have $32,805 in your account after only 5 losing trades that's less than what you would have in your stock account if you risked only 2 % of your stock account and lost all 20 trade transactions.
+However, if you risked 10 % you would have only $32,805 in your trading account after only 5 losing trades that's less than what you would have in your stock account if you risked only 2 % of your stock account & lost all 20 trades.

-The point is you want to setup your Trading Money Management Strategies guidelines so that when you do have a loss making period, you'll still have enough in trading capital to trade next time.
+The point is that you want to setup your Trading Money Management Strategies guidelines so that when you do have a loss making period, you'll still have enough in trading capital to trade the next time.

-If you lost 87.50 % of your in trading trading capital you'd have to make 640% profit to get back to break even.
+If you lost 87.50 % of your in trading capital you'd have to make 640% profit to get back to break even.

 As compared to if you lost 32 percent of your in trading capital you'd have to make 47% profit to get back to the break-even.
 To compare it with the example 47% is much easier to break even than 640% is.